 The observation domain captures clinical facts about a patient obtained in the context of examination, questioning or a procedure.
 For the PEDSnet CDM version 1, the following observations are extracted from source data:

-Height/length in cm
+Height/length in cm (decimals are permissible, out to 3 decimals places)

 Height/length type

-Weight in kg
+Weight in kg (decimals are permissible, out to 3 decimals places)

 Body mass index in kg/m2 (extracted only if height and weight are not present)

 Systolic blood pressure in mmHg

+Only populate if measure was taken on this date; If missing, leave blank;

+Only report one reading per encounter - where multiple readings are present, chose the last if sequencing by time is possible, else choose the lowest.

 Diastolic blood pressure in mmHg

+Only populate if measure was taken on this date; If missing, leave blank;

+Only report one reading per encounter - where multiple readings are present, chose the last if sequencing by time is possible, else choose the lowest.

 In addition, the following observations are derived via the DCC: